 Here are six discoveries that bloggers have revealed about going sober for 100 days, some to quit, and some to stop for a bit.

-One anonymous blogger shared his five big finds, but for us this was the most powerful:
+One anonymous blogger shared his five big finds, but for us, this was the most powerful:

 “For me, that was salsa.
 You’ll start to realise that there do exist people for whom going out and enjoying themselves is just that and doesn’t need to be a whiskey-swilling adventure.”

-Fostercosgrove on Hello Sunday Morning wrote of his 100 days alcohol free last year.
+Fostercosgrove on Hello Sunday Morning wrote of his 100 days alcohol-free last year.

 “I am really really happy with this decision.
 Life still happens.
 Just that now I am so much better placed to deal with the stuff life throws at you.
-I have faced the wave of emotions.
+I have faced a wave of emotions.
 Been through the sugar cravings.
 Stared down the doubters.
 I’m the last one standing in a recent restructure.
 I have two great job offers to consider for relocating my wife and I to Victoria.

-“I felt the benefits almost immediately – Within 2 weeks of being alcohol free, I was feeling SO much better physically.
+“I felt the benefits almost immediately – Within 2 weeks of being alcohol-free, I was feeling SO much better physically.
 I was sleeping like a baby, I felt generally happier and I had bags of energy.